Chapter 9: Statements Summary and Error Checking

 - loop_depth is increased allowing the use of interior leave/continue

-The Loop analysis is just as simple as "while" -- because the loop_stmt literally has an embedded fetch, you simply use the fetch helper to validate that the fetch is good and then visit the statement list.
-Loop depth is increased as with while.
+Loop analysis is just as simple as "while" -- because the loop_stmt literally has an embedded fetch, you simply use the fetch helper to validate that the fetch is good and then visit the statement list.
+Loop depth is increased as it is with while.

 - signatures of procedures that we know in full: